Francis William Topham

-Francis William Topham (Leeds 15 April 1808 – 31 March 1877 Córdoba) was an English watercolourist and engraver.
+Francis William Topham (15 April 1808 – 31 March 1877) was an English watercolourist and engraver.

 Life

 His early in life he was articled to an uncle who was a writing engraver.
 Around 1830 he came to London, and at first found employment in engraving coats-of-arms.
 He then entered the service of Messrs.
 Fenner & Sears, engravers and publishers.
 Moving employment to James Sprent Virtue, he engraved landscapes after William Henry Bartlett and Thomas Allom.